Paul's passion for making and consuming coffee extends back over thirty years. An extensive traveler, he currently lives in Florida.

-As a keen brewer and drinker of coffee for over thirty years, one of the first things that I learned was the importance of grinding the beans immediately before brewing.
+I've been an enthusiastic brewer and drinker of coffee for over thirty years.
+One of the first things that I learned was the importance of grinding the beans immediately before brewing.
 This captures the maximum amount of flavor available and produces the best beverages.

-Buying ready ground coffee or grinding the beans too far in advance will always lose you flavor and fragrance and it is never recommended, unless you have no realistic alternative.
+Buying pre-ground coffee, or grinding the beans too far in advance, will always sacrifice flavor and fragrance and is never recommended—unless it's a situation where there is no realistic alternative.

-You can, of course, buy separate machines to perform the grinding and brewing, but a single coffee maker with a grinder built-in (also known as a grind and brew maker) provides a number of advantages, such as:
+While it is entirely possible to buy separate machines to perform the grinding and brewing, a single coffee maker with a grinder built-in (also known as a grind and brew maker) provides a number of advantages, such as:

-- It is generally quicker, easier and more efficient.
+- It is generally faster, easier and more efficient than using separate machines

 - You use up less storage and counter space